 Creative writing mini-course: Lesson two – Openings

 Hello everyone, welcome back!
-I hope you’re all feeling inspired after last week’s lesson on character, and that you now have at least one character (maybe, hopefully, many more) whom you feel you know well.
+I hope you’re all feeling inspired after the lesson on character, and that you now have at least one character (maybe, hopefully, many more) whom you feel you know well.
 If you haven’t read last week’s lesson, I’d advise you to start there: each lesson in this three part mini-course will build on the previous lesson, so it’s wise to begin at the beginning, as Dylan Thomas once said.

 You may be asking: Why didn’t we start with openings?
 Well, I think it is important to have a clear (or clear-ish) grasp of character before one attempts the opening.
 Think of last week’s advice: if you know your characters, and you know their world, then you will know how they will react if something changes that world, and this point is often where our story begins.